Date(s) - 16/08/2017

 Please note that online bookings are not available for this event due to the limited number of tickets.

 Please be advised that photographs and/or audio and video recording may occur at events organised by Women Lawyers Association NSW for use on our website, marketing materials and publications.
-By entering this event, you consent to WLANSW photographing or recording and using your image and likeness.
+By entering a WLANSW event, you consent to WLANSW photographing or recording and using your image and likeness.
 This may also be applicable at events not organised by WLANSW, but still advertised on this site.